Elephant conservation volunteering in Namibia

 Your time spent on the project will be two-fold.
 The first part of the programme will be spent at local farmsteads, building walls to protect the farmers’ water sources from elephants.
 This work can be tough, especially in the hot weather, but it is extremely satisfying to see your progress over the course of the project – and celebrate that with a nice cold beer at the end of the day!

-A wall around a pump takes about one week to build, and the build projects will take place every fortnight.
+A wall around a pump takes about one week to build, and the build projects will take place every 2 weeks.
 Whilst on the building project you will be camping in the desert on the farm, sleeping under the stars and enjoying a life which is a far cry from modern society.
 Follow the link to find out more about the building volunteering.

 On every other week, alternating with the building projects, volunteers will be going on patrol to track, monitor and protect the elephants.
 This is an extremely exciting part of the project, as you will be seeing elephants living in the wild.
 You will learn how to pick up tracks, identify where the elephants might have gone and how recently they have passed through the area.
 You will see the elephants on most of the tracking days, however this is not to be expected – this uncertainty just adds to the excitement as the ellies could always be “just around the corner”.